 BSEM Training - New Foundation Level Now Live Online!

-We are delighted to announce that our new training programme has become available and has gone live as of May 2017.
+We are delighted to announce that our new training programme has become available in 2017.
 BSEM has a long relationship with the Australasian College for Nutritional and Environmental Medicine (ACNEM); in fact the current president of ACNEM is a longstanding BSEM member!

 ACNEM has been offering training in Nutritional and Environmental Medicine since 1982, and the ACNEM training is regarded as unique in the world and is accredited by the Royal Australian College of General Practitioners' (RACGP) Quality Improvement and Continuing Professional Development (QI&CPD) Program.
 Their learning Modules are strongly referenced and presented by leading clinicians including some BSEM members.
 Their emphasis is always on ‘putting it into practice’, with guidelines and practical tools to aid implementation right from the beginning, something the BSEM strongly endorses.

 Whilst the course can be very useful as a refresher for experienced practitioners of Environmental Medicine, it is designed as an entry level aimed at medical professionals who want to gain a basic understanding of the principles of Ecological/Functional Medicine e.g. GPs, consultants, health care practitioners or students of both disciplines.
 The lectures vary in their degree of difficulty, some are more basic but others require a sound medical knowledge.
 We have nevertheless decided to open the training to members of the public as well, as we know that there are lots of patients or carers that over the years have gained enough medical understanding to find this course useful.